alphagov/static/docs/moving-an-app-off-static.md

 Since layout_for_public is itself a full HTML page, you replace the entire section with a call to the layout_for_public component.
-You will need to add a `content_for :head` block.
-To this, add the gem component stylesheets for the components used in layout_for_public, and the call to `render_component_stylesheets`, and also any additional head elements that were in the existing layout.
+You will need to add a `content_for :head` block, containing the gem component stylesheets for the components used in layout_for_public, and the call to `render_component_stylesheets`, and also any additional head elements that were in the existing layout.